The Pros and Cons of using Asana Software

 2. You Cannot Assign Multiple People to the Same Task

 Asana only allows one person per task.
 This is meant to prevent confusion about who is responsible for a particular task.
 This can also cause challenges when you want to allocate a task to multiple people, or the assigned person isn’t available, and you want to assign the work to a different team member.

 3. Projects Can Get Complex

 Asana’s vast features can complicate even a basic task.
 If a team wants to work on a simple project, the work may feel complex since they have to configure different settings and options to use it.
 This makes teams that work on small projects feel that Asana is unsuitable for them.

 4. No Time Tracking Feature

 Asana allows one to track every task on every project that each team member is given.
-However, it doesn’t allow one to learn how much time a person spent on a particular task.
-If you need time tracking features, you need to integrate your tool with a third party application.
+However, it doesn’t allow one to learn how much time a person spends on a particular task.
+If you need time-tracking features, you must integrate your tool with a third-party application.

 5. No Two-Factor Authentication

 Asana doesn’t offer two-factor authentication.
 Yet, today’s businesses are increasingly setting up 2FA measures to reduce the risks of cybersecurity threats.